 The IFH Strategy

-The Indigenous Farm Hub (IFH) will be located in central New Mexico and will be a working farm that provides the venue for a comprehensive, paid fellowship that integrates sustainable agricultural practices, traditional Indigenous farming knowledge, and Native culture, language, and customs.
-IFH will recruit, identify, select, and support Fellows to participate in a two-year program that culminates in the launch of community-responsive farms in their home communities.
-During year one, Farm Hub Fellows will work full-time on the training center farm while engaging in learning experiences that will build on their experiences.
-The Fellowship curricula will cover traditional Indigenous food systems, historical context, diverse planting and growing techniques, sustainable agricultural practices, ties with language and culture, food justice and sovereignty, land reclamation, business planning and viability, and community activism and involvement.
-In year two, Fellows will launch their farm operations in their home communities and will receive start-up funds and operations support from the Farm Hub staff.
-As a working farm, the Indigenous Farm Hub will provide Fellows with a robust agricultural experience while also fostering local community fresh food access through a CSA model, producing value-added products and partnering with established distribution centers.
+The Indigenous Farm Hub (IFH) is located in central New Mexico and is a working farm that provides the venue for a comprehensive, paid fellowship that integrates sustainable agricultural practices, traditional Indigenous farming knowledge, and Native culture, language, and customs.
+IFH is in the process of recruiting, identifying, selecting, and supporting Fellows to participate in a two-year program that culminates in the launch of community-responsive farms in their home communities.
+During year one, Farm Hub Fellows work full-time on the training center farm while engaging in learning experiences that will build on their experiences.
+The Fellowship curricula covers traditional Indigenous food systems, historical context, diverse planting and growing techniques, sustainable agricultural practices, ties with language and culture, food justice and sovereignty, land reclamation, business planning and viability, and community activism and involvement.
+In year two, Fellows launch their farm operations in their home communities and will receive start-up funds and operations support from the Farm Hub staff.
+As a working farm, the Indigenous Farm Hub provides Fellows with a robust agricultural experience while also fostering local community fresh food access through a CSA model, producing value-added products and partnering with established distribution centers.
 Integral to the model is a strong partnership with local communities in which community-responsive farms will be located in order to ensure the localized farm enterprise amplifies access to fresh produce, fosters job creation, and economic development while also facilitating the vitalization of land-based language and cultural practices.